Prosp3r/pexservice/README.md

 #### Using Docker containers

-On use the docker image that could also run on Kubernetes or other Orchestration systems.
+To use the docker image that could also run on Kubernetes or other orchestration systems, run the following command on your terminal.

-- docker run -d -p 8081:8081  sirpros/pexservice:v1.1
+        $ docker run -d -p 8081:8081  sirpros/pexservice:v1.1

   - Keepalive for this is possible through Kubernetes cluster.
   - Load performance on a single docker container vary depending on the docker host system capacity, requests throughput of between 560 to 9811 requests/second are achieved well for both non-write/read and write/read endpoints.
   The rates varies wide depending on the amount of CPU power being on host.